TotalingArc/Central-Bank-Digital-Coin-CBDC/README.md

 - Node.js (>=16.0.0)
 - npm (Node Package Manager)
 - Hardhat (for smart contract development and testing)
+- Ethers or Web3 (for interacting with smart contract)

 ## Installation
 Clone this repository: